jenkins-infra/update-center2/site/LAYOUT.md

 Redirect rules will forward requests to the top-level update site files to the most appropriate tiered update site, or `current/`:

+* Weekly releases older than the oldest supported weekly update site tier will be served the oldest weekly tier update site.
-* Releases older than the oldest supported baseline will be served the oldest update site (LTS or weekly).
+* LTS releases older than the oldest supported LTS update site tier will be served the oldest LTS tier update site.
+* Weekly releases matching a weekly update site tier will get that weekly tier update site.
+* LTS releases matching am LTS update site tier will get that LTS tier update site.
-* Weekly releases between two supported LTS baselines will be served the next lower weekly update site.
+* Weekly releases between two supported weekly update site tiers will get the next lower weekly tier update site.
-  For example, if the newest supported LTS baseline is 2.222, then Jenkins 2.210 will get the 2.204 weekly update site.
+  For example, if the weekly update sites are 2.331, 2.334, and 2.339, users of Jenkins 2.336 will receive the content for 2.334.

 * Weekly releases newer than the most recent LTS baseline will be served the `current/` update site.

 As a side effect, only the exact weekly matching the most recent LTS baseline will be served that update site, any older version will be downgraded to the previous baseline, any newer version will be updated to `current/`